 One of our most important projects to-date has begun in Islamorada.

 Meet Precious, our modern marvel system mascot.
 She will be with you every step of the way to explain the project details and provide updates as they become available.
 When you see Precious, you know innovation is in progress!

 What are we doing?

-In April 2023, we'll begin installing a new transmission main to replace the existing, original main that’s approximately 40 years old.
+In April 2023, we began installing a new transmission main to replace the existing, original main that’s approximately 40-years-old.

 What’s a transmission main?

 The transmission main carries your drinking water from the water treatment plant to your faucet.

 Because clean drinking water is a MUST.
 As pipes age, they become more susceptible to corrosion, leaks, storm surge, and other effects.